GuyCoolDude03/tesseract-navigator/README.md

 # tesseract-navigator
 Takes voice input from the user and uses it to either move the cursor to the position of a word or apply a command

-Some of these modules have not been updated to Python 3.10, so you'll either need to use Python 3.9 or somehow make them work with Python 3.10.
+Some of these modules have not been updated to Python 3.10, so you'll need to use Python 3.9 Required modules: numpy, speech_recognition,
-Required modules:
-numpy,
-speech_recognition,